Code-Institute-Submissions/Eco-Print/README.md

 Typography - The Font used in this project is called "Lobster" from Google Fonts with a fall back of "sans-serif".

+Background - I Used Adobe Illustrator to create the background image by simply using the line tool and bending it and filling the color.

 ---------------------------------------------------------------------------------------------------------------------

 ## -Business Goals-